11 Best Shampoos for German Shepherds in 2023 – Reviews & Top Picks

 Our dogs will hopefully never smell unpleasant again now that we’ve gone through all of the popular shampoos and determined which ones are best for our German Shepherds.
 We’ve compared them thoroughly in our reviews, but we want to make sure our recommendations are fresh in your mind, so we’re to quickly summarize them once more.

-For most situations, our top choice is the Buddy Wash original lavender and mint dog shampoo and conditioner.
-This soap-free formula is made with cosmetic-grade ingredients that are even safe for humans.
+For most situations, our top choice is the Hepper Colloidal Oatmeal Pet Shampoo.
+This soap-free formula is made with all-natural ingredients that are even safe for humans.
 It lathers well and keeps your German Shepherd’s coat clean and free of foul odors.

 If you’re looking for the best bang for your buck, we think you’ll find it in the Burt’s Bees oatmeal shampoo.
 This affordably-priced product is made with 97% natural ingredients that condition your dog’s skin and promote a healthy, shiny coat.